First up, Why Filmora 12?

 Summary

-Filmora 12 is a major upgrade and redesign of the earlier Filmora Video Editor and to be honest I was a little worried at first about how Filmora 12 would shape up.
+Filmora 14 is a major upgrade to earlier versions of the Filmora Video Editor and to be honest I was a little worried the continued focus on A.I. may have caused Wondershare to lose their way.

 The beauty of Filmora was always that despite a good range of features they remained focused on keeping the software simple in appearance and easy to learn and use.